 Small is beautiful

-People feel increasingly swamped in the modern world.
+People feel increasingly swamped by the modern world.
 Life is frenetic.
 So much appears out of our control.
-We feel largely disenfranchised from national politics, resigned to the environmental calamities awaiting us, and intimidated by crime and anti-social behaviour.
 Generally, we worry about an uncertain future….

-….but giving people back their ‘local’ – giving them back their community is the best starting point for a positive change, and the urban village is a great way to achieve this…
+….but giving people back their ‘local’ is a great starting point for a positive change, and the urban village is fantastic way to achieve this…

 But what is an urban village?

-Right now you probably call it your neighbourhood – but seeing as a village gives the concept more strength and purpose – more of a place than a space.
+Right now you probably call it your neighbourhood – but seeing it as a village gives the concept more strength and purpose.

 It might well have a distinct topology, or physical edge.
 It might contain a small row of shops.
 It might be a housing estate.
 It might have its own name.
-It might be a small distinct part of a larger town.
-There’s no hard and fast rule, but you should be able to define what you recognise as your village – the small area that you identify with.
+There’s no hard and fast rule, but you should be able to define what you recognise as your village.

-We need to surface the village.
-We can use history, local folklore, culture, a greater awareness the existing local public domain.
-More information about what is happening in our hyperlocal domain.
+We need to surface the village – its narrative.
+We can use history, local folklore, culture, and a greater awareness the existing local public domain.

 We should find ways of celebrating what we have.
 Start working to protect and improve the community assets.
 Take back our public spaces.
 Support our local businesses.
 Work together.

-Leadership has a big role to play in solidifying the village as a connected vibrant community place.
-Leaders create the actions that make the changes.
-As local residents we should start to feel we can all take on leadership roles – you don’t have to set up a residents association, you could organise a tea morning in your road, or just go out with a litter-pick for an hour and by doing so set a great example.
+Leadership has a big role to play in solidifying the village as a connected vibrant place.
+As local residents we should start to feel we can all take on leadership roles – you don’t have to set up a residents’ association, you could organise a tea morning in your road, or just go out with a litter-picker for an hour and so set a great example.

 The village network

-Find out what organisations are present in your village – schools, doctors surgeries, scout/guides, churches, residents groups, neighbourhood watch. other community groups, local police, councillors, sports clubs, and the local businesses.
+Find out what organisations are present in your village – schools, doctors surgeries, scout/guides, churches, residents groups, neighbourhood watch, other community groups, local police, councillors, sports clubs, and the local businesses.
 These groups all form the community within your village.
-And there’s no reason why all or some of them can’t work together to improve your village.
-Making it a more tangible thing.
+And there’s no reason why some of them can’t work together to improve their village.

 Making it real

 The more we solidify the sense of village the more real it becomes.
 The stronger the community.
-We start to share learnings.
-We understand how to connect to get things done.
+We learn to connect to get things done.
 We feel less isolated.
 We start being prepared to invest something of ourselves back into the local community.

 Change can start with local

-Some of our big problems – social isolation, poor health, crime, the state of the environment can all be partly tackled locally at a village level.
-For too long we’ve expected the answers to come top down.
+Some of our big problems – social isolation, poor health, crime, the state of the environment – can all be partly tackled locally at the village level.
+For too long we’ve expected the answers to come from the top down.
 The missing element is what comes from the local community.

 What tools do we have?